Skip to content

 Designed to address the opportunity for improved efficacy with extended durability by targeting IL-6 mediated inflammation and edema, and VEGF-mediated vascular permeability

-KSI-501 is supported by our true science of durability (ABC design, animal and human ocular t 1/2 data) in contrast to current anti-VEGFs
+KSI-501 is supported by our true science of durability (ABCD design, animal and human ocular t 1/2 data) in contrast to current anti-VEGFs

-Enhanced 50 mg/mL formulation of conjugated and unconjugated forms reflects 10 years of learnings of the ABC platform to maximize each patient’s efficacy and durability potential
+Enhanced 50 mg/mL formulation of conjugated and unconjugated forms reflects 10 years of learnings of the ABCD platform to maximize each patient’s efficacy and durability potential

 First-in-class for macular edema secondary to inflammation